 Metastasis is a major problem in cancer and accounts for about 90% of cancer deaths.
-Our primary research interest is the complex molecular and genetic mechanisms associated with the progression of cancer to the metastatic state, in order to identify candidate molecular targets or signaling pathways relevant to underlying mechanisms, clinical diagnosis and therapeutic utility, and prevention.
-Our overall goal is to find new drugs that can eliminate or reduce the metastatic burden to improve cancer therapy outcomes.
-Our current studies focus on the interaction between the tumor cell and microenvironment in tumor metastasis, the role of PTEN in metastatic suppression pathway, and mechanisms of organ-specific metastasis.
+Treating metastasis remains the primary goal of current cancer research.
+Although new treatment drugs are promising, drug resistance hinders their durable efficacy.
+Our primary research interest is the complex molecular and genetic mechanisms associated with cancer progression to the metastatic state and drug resistance in order to identify candidate molecular targets or signaling pathways relevant to underlying mechanisms, clinical diagnosis, therapeutic utility, and prevention.
+Our goal is to find new drugs to eliminate or reduce the metastatic burden and overcome drug resistance to improve cancer therapy outcomes.
+Our current studies focus on the interaction between the tumor cell and microenvironment in tumor metastasis, the molecular mechanism associated with double resistance to BRAF/MEK inhibition in melanoma.

-We will consider candidates who are seeking a temporary position (one- to two-year commitment) before applying to graduate and/or medical school.
+We will consider candidates who are seeking a temporary position (one-year commitment) before applying to graduate and/or medical school.

 Qualifications and Job Details

 Tissue culture and biochemical techniques.